 - Microfibres have been found in the air, rivers, drinking water, beer, table salt and the arctic ocean, Friends of the Earth 2018

-- Roughly half a million tonnes of microfibre plastics are shed during the washing of plastic-based fabrics such as nylon, acrylic and polyester end up in our oceans every year, Ellen MacArthur Foundation 2017
+- Roughly half a million tonnes of microfibre plastics are shed during the washing of plastic-based fabrics such as nylon, acrylic and polyester and end up in our oceans every year, Ellen MacArthur Foundation, 2017

-- It’s estimated that 35% of microplastic pollutions in the oceans come from the washing of synthetic textiles, Julian Boucher and Damien Friot 2017
+- It’s estimated that 35% of microplastic pollution in the oceans comes from the washing of synthetic textiles, Julian Boucher and Damien Friot, 2017

 - Microplastic pollution has been found near the summit of Mount Everest and the deepest point on the earth – the Mariana Trench, The Guardian 2020